chemicalweaponsresearch/thermal_fogger/_book/52-high_schools.md

 Almost immediately, law enforcement extended use of foggers from [universities]{#Universities} to high schools, specifically using the weapons against Black youth protesters.

-I will stop to repeat that again so that we can all (myself included).
+I will stop to repeat that again so that we can all (myself included) reflect on this.

-Law enforcement agencies used chemical weapons against Black junior and high school students during the Civil Rights Era, including a weapon (the thermal fogger) developed not even five years prior to [gas Vietnamese soldiers and civilians from tunnels](#Vietnam).
+Law enforcement agents used chemical weapons against Black junior and high school students during the Civil Rights Era, including a weapon (the thermal fogger) developed not even five years prior to [gas Vietnamese soldiers and civilians from tunnels](#Vietnam).

 ## San Gordonio {- #SanGordonio}